wonsunahn/CS1632_SlowLife/README.md

 ## Grading
 * Report - 10%
-* My performance tests pass (autograder) - 45%
+* Performance tests on your optimized methods (autograder) - 45%
-* My pinning tests pass (autograder) - 15%
+* Pinning tests on your optimized methods (autograder) - 15%
-* Your pinning tests pass (autograder) - 15%
+* Your pinning tests against your implementation (autograder) - 15%
-* Your pinning tests are written correctly - 15%
+* Whether you implemnted your pinning tests correctly (manual grading with autograder feedback) - 15%

 Please read [grading_rubric.txt](grading_rubric.txt) before submitting!